eBay/restcommander/README.md

 * Improve REST call efficiency by 100%-5000% with 3-15000 target nodes in parallel, compared to single node POSTMAN or sequential executed none-generic shell scripts.
 * Enable any uniform or node-specific REST (GET/POST/PUT/DELETE) calls to nodes for periodical monitoring and configuration pushes in a simple UI with fast and reliable with responses aggregation.
-Automate tens of thousand of server's management and software pool management.
+Automate tens of thousands of server's management and software pool management.
 * Innovation: After reviewing related work, we are not aware of any existing publication or open source software did the same thing.